Skip to main content

 Below, we discuss various technical topics related to obtaining semantic tags:

-To use the API, you need a valid API key with appropriate authorizations.
-Please get in touch with us if you do not have it here.
+To use the API, you'll need a valid API key with the appropriate permissions.
+If you don't have one, please contact us here.

-Note that we do not provide SDKs for the API yet, but our G3 SDKs can be used to perform NLP analysis.
+Note: We do not currently provide dedicated SDKs for this API, but our G3 SDKs can be used to perform NLP analysis.

-To perform a basic analysis of a document to obtain tags (keywords) use the following code:
+To perform a basic semantic analysis and obtain tags (keywords), use the following request:

 "id": "1234",